storybuilder-org/StoryCAD/docs/Status_Bar.md

 Story Explorer is the view in which you create and edit your outline.
 The order and arrangement of story elements in the Navigation Pane is entirely under your control. <br/>

-Story Narrator is your outline’s scenes arranged into the order you wish to tell your story in. <br/>
+Story Narrator is a separate display of your outline’s Scene Story Elements arranged into the order you wish to tell your story in. <br/>

 Status Message <br/>